raunakkmr/Competitive-Programming/README.md

 This repository contains code for [UBC ACM practices](http://www.cs.ubc.ca/~acm-web/practice/) and [Codeforces](http://codeforces.com/) contests.
-Since there are no marks for programming style in these contests, the focus is not on coding style, but on problem solving.
+The problem statements for each contest can be found on these websites.
 Most of the contests are done individually but some are in teams of 2 or 3.

+The focus is on problem solving, and not on coding style.
+So the code in this repsitory might not follow good practices!